mobingi/alm/docs/markdown/cli/doc-cli.md

 ### command: stack pem {#stack-pem}

-Print the stack's pem file, if available.
+Print the stack's pem file (and save to file optionally), if available.
 Useful if you want to connect to your instances using other tools.

 **Flags**